Study the social, environmental and physical influences that together determine the health and well-being of people and communities.

 |Critical course: PUBH 5060||Environmental and Biological Determinants of Health||2|

 |Translating Evidence and Theory for Community Practice §|

 |Critical course: PUBH 5960||Capstone in Public Health Practice||3|

 |Critical course: HCE 5020||Ethical Issues in Public Health||2|

 PUBH 5050: Students in the Health Management and Policy concentration and the Public Health Practice concentration will take HMP 5000 in place of PUBH 5050.

 PUBH 5070: Students in the Behavioral Science and Health Education concentration and the Global Health concentration will take BSH 5400 in place of PUBH 5070.

 PUBH 5910: Internship/Practice Experience Mentor approval required.
 Students in the Health Management and Policy concentration will take HMP 5910 in place of PUBH 5910.
 Students in the Health Management and Policy/Epidemiology and Health Management and Policy part-time concentrations can choose between either course depending on their interests.

 PUBH 5950: Registration in this class indicates student has completed coursework required to sit for the CPH exam in the spring semester.

-Either taken 3rd Year Fall, if participating in JD Washington D.C. semester, or 3rd Year Spring
+Either taken 3rd Year Fall, if participating in Health Law Semester in Washington, D.C., or 3rd Year Spring